javitausia/DeliWaves/README.md

 * Javier Tausia Hoyal, 2020. (attached)

+also the final results in the surfbreaks of interest can be found [here](https://surfcantabria-dash.herokuapp.com/)!!

 ## 1. Description

 In coastal engineering studies exist some different models and actions that are usually performed but differently by similar investigation groups.
 The aim of this repository is proportioning the user an easy way to perform these widely used actions worldwide.
 For the correct usage of the different notebooks and python scripts (it is also required in [CalValWaves](https://github.com/javitausia/CalValWaves)), the only thing needed is an ordered dataframe with the reanalysis information of the location of interest.
 For the rest, everything is proportioned, as once this initial dataframe exists, all the code can be run.